 7.11.
 Unauthorized vehicles in exclusive service parking or handicapped parking may be wheel-locked and/or towed at the owner’s expense.

 7.12.
 Any individual attempting the unauthorized removal of any wheel-locking device may be subject to fine, legal, and/or Administrative action.

 A copy of these Rules and Regulations is posted on Cairn’s website under the OSS section: Cairn’s Motor Vehicle Rules and Regulations for the campus and streets of Cairn.
 For questions or additional information regarding the motor vehicle rules and regulations, please contact the OSS at:

 - Students may park in lots A, B, C,G, H, I, J, and K.

 - Students parked in Lot D (employee lot), Lot E (Visitors Lot), Lot D Visitors spaces, Lot F (employee lot), and/or Lot L (employee lot) between the hours of 6am and 5pm will be cited.
 Students may park in these lots between 5pm and 6am.

-- There is no parking allowed on Penndel or Langhorne Manor residential streets.
+- There is no parking allowed on Langhorne Manor residential streets.
 This disrupts our neighbors and inconveniences them, their parking needs, and normal community life.
 Violators will be cited.

 - All student vehicles must be registered with Cairn.
 Parking permits can be obtained from the Business Services Office.
 Vehicles parked on campus without a parking permit will be cited.